 Homemade heating pad

 If you’re stuck at home with a sore neck or back, you don’t need to go out and buy an electric heating pad.
 Instead, fill a sock with uncooked rice, tie the end and microwave it for two or three minutes.
 It’s better than a standard heating pad, as it conforms to whatever body part that needs heat.
 You can even put in some fragrant herbs like cinnamon or lavender to make it smell nice!

 Rubber glove rubber bands

 Extend the usefulness of old, leaky rubber gloves by recycling them as rubber bands.
 Cut them into various lengths and widths with a sharp pair of scissors, store ’em on a nail and surprise yourself with how handy they are around the shop.
 They not only bind together power cords and dowels but also work well as glue clamps for repair and assembly jobs.
 With a little creativity, many common household items can be transformed into something else that’s entirely different and amazing.
-Check out 53 extraordinary ways to reuse old items.

 One cent toilet shims